What is a resolution?

 A poll is a method of voting on a motion where votes are cast in writing.
 This allows proxy votes to be counted.

-The association's constitution may state the procedure for demanding and conducting a poll.
+The association's constitution should set out the procedure for demanding and conducting a poll.

 What is a proxy?